mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 Te c h n i c a l l y, a s t a r p o r t i s I m p e r i a l t e r r i t o r y, a n d i s n o t u n d e r t h e jurisdiction of the planetary government.
-The local government may share in the construction costs, running costs and profits of the starport, but the port is extraterritorial and run by an Imperium- appointed governor.
+The local government may share in the construction costs, running costs and profits of the starport, but the port is extraterritorial and run by an Imperium-appointed governor.
 This means that travellers can carry locally illegal goods onto a planet as long as they do not leave the starport.

 The qualityquality of a starport determines both the condition of the port